 4. A/B Test Landing Page Conversational Sales Bots

-We briefly mentioned this earlier with top SaaS companies beginning to implement conversational selling techniques into their landing pages, in 2020.
+We briefly mentioned this earlier with top SaaS companies beginning to implement conversational selling techniques into their landing pages.
 What we want to do now is bring a particular focus on conversational sales bots.

 The conversational bot found its feet in 2019 and 2020 will just see it go from strength to strength.
-80% of businesses expect to have some sort of chatbot automation in 2020.
-2020 will see the rise of the bot.
+80% of businesses expect to have some sort of chatbot automation.

 Businesses should seriously consider split testing the use of one in your landing pages.
 Split test your efforts and use a project management tool to stay on top of your efforts.

 Drift found that just 14% of people said they would rather fill out a landing page form than use a chatbot.
 A bot has all the power that a lead form can acquire but it can also do so much more.
 It will leave your landing page visitor leaving feeling like they’ve had more of an engagement with your brand than a traditional form can do.